Azure SQL Database Destination Setup Guidelink

 Connect using an SSH tunnel

-You must connect through SSH if your destination is contained within an inaccessible subnet.
+You must connect through SSH if your database is contained within an inaccessible subnet.

 In the destination setup form, select the Connect via an SSH tunnel option.